DirtyHarryLYL/HAKE-Action-Torch/README.md

 | :-:   |:-: | :-: |
 | IDN    |53.3|60.3|

+## Tips
+1. Sometimes the hinge loss (semi-hard) is tricky and hard to tune (e.g., exploding pointed in [issue-16](https://github.com/DirtyHarryLYL/HAKE-Action-Torch/issues/16#issue-752809776)), as it is sensitive to the samples in a mini-banch.
+Thus, you could also use the Sigmoid cross-entropy loss only.
+Most of the time, this policy also works good and can achieve performance similar to the well-modulated model with the hinge loss.

+2. We will also provide the pre-trained models of AE and other modules recently.
+Thus, users can start from different training phrases for convenience.

 ## TODOS
 - [x] Using different object detections (COCO, COCO+HICO-DET, GT H-O pairs) in testing
 - [ ] VCOCO model